carteras/ucssc_public/Digital Technologies - Digital Solutions/challenge1/LB_DT_F02_printing_stuff_2021S1.md

 ```
 #### Upper case

+Often in programming we get malformed string input.
+This can be complicated when issuing and receiving system commands which are case sensitive.
+One approach to handling this is to shift all commands to upper or lower case.

 ```python
 print("Ada Bob and Charlie".upper())
 > ADA BOB AND CHARLIE
 ```
 #### lower case
+Often in programming we get malformed string input.
+This can be complicated when issuing and receiving system commands which are case sensitive.
+One approach to handling this is to shift all commands to upper or lower case.

 ```python
 print("Ada Bob and Charlie".lower())